AtheraSage/.github/profile/README.md

 Accessible to beginners but extensible for pros.
 Supports modular APS inspired by real-world thinkers.

-💡 **Long-Term Vision**
+💡 Vision Statement

-AtheraSage is not just a robot, it's a commitment to build AI software companions that are wise, humorous, soulful, and responsive.
-This will include the development of a platform that enables real-world interaction in:
-- Counseling & therapeutic services for mental health
+AtheraSage is building ethically grounded AI companions designed to be wise, trustworthy, and responsive.
+Every contribution to the project must reflect a commitment to these values, with developers holding themselves accountable to high ethical standards rooted in human-centered design.

+Our goal is to create a platform for real-world AI interaction across meaningful domains, including:

+Mental health support through counseling and therapeutic presence

-- Teaching, tutoring & mentoring for learners of all ages
+Education via teaching, tutoring, and mentoring for all ages

-- Aging & disability assistance with caregiver roles
-- Strategy, creativity, and consulting roles
+Assisted care for aging adults and individuals with disabilities

+Advisory roles in leadership, creativity, and executive decision-making

 🧠 **AI Personality Skins (APS)**: